ItsPrashant008/Blockchain-Hardhat-Setup/README.md

     npm install --save @openzeppelin/contracts @openzeppelin/contracts-upgradeable @openzeppelin/hardhat-upgrades@1.28.0

-<b> For Hardhat Setps: <b>
+## For Hardhat Setps:

     npx hardhat

-<b> Choose script, _I choose Typescript_ </b>
+<b> Choose script, I choose Typescript </b>
 <b> Add .git ignore </b>
 <b> No need to install hardhat-toolbox, or ignore this package </b>

-#### You can remove the existing contracts, testing files, and scripts from the project and replace them with your own contracts, tests, and scripts or you can use mine.
+<b> You can remove the existing contracts, testing files, and scripts from the project and replace them with your own contracts, tests, and scripts or you can use mine. </b>

+--

 ### Make sure to update your Hardhat configuration and create a .env file, You can refer to the example .env file provided and make the necessary updates to your own .env file and the Hardhat configuration file based on your network specifications.